laguna humantay trek

 Is Laguna Humantay Difficult?

-The length of the Laguna Humantay isn’t what makes this trek difficult.
+The length of this hike isn’t what makes this trek difficult.
 What makes it difficult is the elevation gain combined with the altitude.
-At the trailhead of the Laguna Humantay trek, you will start at 12,900 feet or 3,900 meters.
+At the trailhead of the Lake Humantay trek, you will start at 12,900 feet or 3,900 meters.

-The steepness of the hike also plays a factor in it being difficult.
-Over the course of two miles up to the lake, we gained close to 457 meters or close to 1,500 feet.
+The steepness of the hike also makes it difficult.
+Over the two miles up to the lake, we gained close to 457 meters, or close to 1,500 feet.

 If you think the hike up to the lake will be too difficult, then you have an option.
 You’ll see men with horses at the base of the hill that leads to the lake.